sevidmusic/Roady/README.md

 At this point it is a passion project.
 I love coding, working on Roady makes me happy.

-The basic idea behind Roady is:
+The following is an overview of how Roady works:

+--- Modules ---

 - The features of a website are implemented by individual Modules.
   For example, say my band used Roady to build our website, and we